 Where we prepare for the worst, and hope for the best

 Fireplaces without screens are not very efficient.
-They draw room air up and out the flu.
-If you can purchase an insert for your fireplace, with a cooktop, you can use it for both emergency cooking and warmth.
+They draw room air up and out of the house through the flu.
+If you can purchase an insert for your fireplace with a flat top you can use it for both emergency cooking and warmth.

 Portable propane heaters work well, but you must use them in a small room that is closed off from the rest of your house to warm up the room.
 Don't try using them in a great room or they won't be effective.

 Small portable propane heaters, often called Buddy heaters, use small propane canisters for fuel.
-However, with a special hose you can connect them to a large propane tank such as the one that is typically used for barbecues.
+With a special hose you can connect them to a large propane tank.
+Many people use the larger tanks for their barbecue.

 You can store propane, but you must exercise caution, as fumes can build up in the garage.
 Many cities have ordinances as to how to store propane.

-Finally, you can purchase hand warmers, which temporarily will keep your hands warm and protect them from frostbite.
-You can also find emergency reflective blankets that hold in your body heat.
+Purchase hand warmers.
+Many people buy them for outdoor sporting events.
+You can also purchase emergency reflective blankets that hold in your body heat.